 Ensure that your rehearsals imitate the conditions of the actual interview as much as possible.
 Practice will build your confidence and make it simpler to recollect your stories and key points during the real interview.

 It’s often hard to objectively appraise yourself when you fail.
-One way to get an honest appraisal of your weaknesses and how it added to the failure is to ask your co-workers.
+One way to get an honest appraisal of your weaknesses and how they added to the failure is to ask your co-workers.
 So you want to encourage a colleague to give their frank feedback over the event.

 Go to someone whose role was affected by your wrong decision.
 They will reasonably give you honest, uncorrupted inputs.
 The co-worker wouldn’t only help you see things from a subjective viewpoint.
 By talking with them, you’ll equally gain insights that may help you at the interview.